soren-n/minigun-py/docs/source/tutorial.rst

 Let us end this tutorial with a brief summary of what we covered:

-* Why we want to do testing.
+* Why we want to do testing, and what the problems are.
 * What property-based testing is, and what problems it solves.
 * QuickCheck is an API for property-based testing, and Minigun is an implementation of it.
 * Learned how to define basic specifications.